RobertTalbert/calculus/templates/dp-template.md

 **Submitting your work:**

-**How this is graded:** Guided Practice assignments are graded either **P** (Pass) or **NP** (Does not Pass).
-You will receive a **P** if your work: (1) is submitted by the deadline, and (2) each required exercise has a response that reflects a good-faith effort to attain a correct answer. *Mathematical correctness is not required for a grade of P, only completeness, effort, and meeting the deadline.* However, your work will receive an **NP** if your work is late, *or* if a required item is left blank (even accidentally), *or* if a required item does not show a good-faith effort to be right --- including responses of "I don't know", "I didn't understand", and so on.
+**How this is graded:** Daily Prep assignments are graded on the basis of *completeness and effort*: If your submission has **all parts completed** (no blank entries, even if left blank accidentally) and **a good-faith effort to provide a correct solution or explanation is given** (no responses of "I don't know" or "I didn't understand") and **the work is submitted on time**, it gets a "check".
+Otherwise it gets an "x".
 If you are stuck on an item, you're expected to ask questions and give your best effort.

 **Getting help on this assignment:** *You may work with others on this assignment, but you may not copy each others' answers.* Evidence of copying will be treated as academic dishonesty.
 You may also ask questions on the #guidedpractice channel on CampusWire, but you may not ask simply to be given the answers; giving and receiving answers on CampusWire will be treated as academic dishonesty.